 Several years ago, when Code School was still a baby startup I wrote and taught in several of our excellent interactive courses:

 I wrote this short course with the Code School and GitHub teams.
 We reproduced a command line terminal to execute real git commands and produce output in order to help people quickly become familiar with git without being intimidated.
 Try Git was released on July 4th, 2012 and announced by GitHub on their blog.
 It has attracted over 5 million unique visitors since.

 This was my first Code School course as an on-camera instructor.
 I learned most of what I know about RSpec while working on this course.

 My second Code School course as a teacher.
-Although I didn't participate much in the writting, I spent a lot of time working on the slides with Gregg Pollack to make sure we properly presented the concepts of staging, remote repositories, branching, and especially rebasing.
+It visually and interactively explains the concepts of staging, remote repositories, branching, and especially rebasing.

 A spiritual successor to Ruby5 since it ended, Ruby Facets is a short and sweet Ruby news podcast that covers new releases, interesting blog posts, and relevant events in the Ruby and Rails community.

 I first started podcasting with Gregg Pollack and the rest of the Envy Labs & Code School team that rotates on the show.
 Over time I’ve become a regular co-host, until the show ended on September 20th, 2016.